garrandall/popular-music-data/tracks/i-know-post-malone.md

 See it in your eyes (Eyes), saw you in the light (Light) Somehow, mami, I still want you
 Listen to me, don't drive away (Don't drive away)
-Kill me softly, your hold on me is (Ooh)
+Kill me softly, your hold on me is (Oh)
 Somethin' I can't explain